joey-qytyku/OS-90-fixed/docs/Scheduler.md

 But IO opcodes are faster in ring-0 protected mode because they do not need to access the IOPB or check IOPL.
 String instructions justify emulation overhead.
 Protected mode IO is apparently faster than real mode.

-The boost is significant and proven by the manual.
+The boost is significant and proven by the 80386 manual.
 When in virtual 8086 mode, INS iteration is 29 clocks and an OUTS is 28.
 If CPL <= IOPL, like with the ring 0 kernel, the IO takes a mere 8 clocks.
 That is potentially three times more performance per instruction minus the overhead of entering ring 0.
 For disk access involving many reads and writes, this is massive.

 For example, reading a 512-byte sector, which is 256 IO operations, will take *approximately* 100 + 2048 clocks, with a hundred or more for the emulation overhead.
 If we did this with virtual 8086 mode, 7168 clocks would be used.

 Setting the emulation policy is not possible because IOPL is always three and a zero allow bit in the IOPB would cause ring 3 IO to actually take place.

-For this reason, IO is __fully__ emulated under OS/90.
+> Long story short, IO is __fully__ emulated under OS/90.
+This is done within a __non-preemptible context__.

 ## Implementation